Rules and Recommendations

 - social care facilities

-Children from 3 to 15 years of age can use a surgical mask as protection, even in schools and school facilities, but we recommend they use a respirator as well.
+Children from up to 15 years of age (including) can use a surgical mask as protection, but we recommend they use a respirator as well.

 Athletes, coaches and referees have an exception to the obligation to wear a mask during training or a match.